zachariahmilby/funky-fresh/README.md

-If you want to make a version of this figure in sans-serif font for a PowerPoint presentation or similar, simply set the keyword `presentation=True` and the fonts will be replaced with Fira Sans, an excellent sans-serif font with math support that feels like an appropriate sans-serif equivalent to STIX Two.
+If you want to make a version of this figure in sans-serif font for a PowerPoint presentation or similar, simply set the keyword `presentation=True` and the fonts will be replaced with Helvetuca, which seems to be the most commonly used sans serif font (though it lacks significant math support, so be careful!)

 ```
 import astropy.units as u